michalholasek/monkey-lang/README.md

 # monkey-lang

-A [TypeScript](http://www.typescriptlang.org/) implementation of JavaScript-like language based on excellent [Writing An Interpreter In Go](https://interpreterbook.com/) book.
+A [TypeScript](http://www.typescriptlang.org/) implementation of C-like language based on excellent [Writing An Interpreter In Go](https://interpreterbook.com/) book.